-Asbestos Disposal, Not Removal, Is the Problem
+Asbestos Disposal (Not Removal) Is the Problem

-Asbestos-Cement Shingles Likely Not a Concern For Resale
+They're Not a Likely Concern for Resale

 The East Coast is filled with houses sided in these asbestos-cement shingles.
-If you do somehow end up with those shingles remaining on your house, I doubt they will affect your sale.
+If you do somehow end up with those shingles remaining on your house, we doubt they will affect your sale.
 These shingles are a fact of life in that area and for houses of the early and mid 20th century.

 Removing Shingles Can Be Safe